-Circular economy is an important tool to challenge energy consumption, resources depletion and pollution.
-It is the pillar of sustainable development as it enables decoupling of economic development from the natural resources consumption.
-The momentum is there, Europe is in the position to become the pioneer of the green economy and to offset the negative externalities of the linear model.
-Europe has laid out the ground work to facilitate the transition by introducing the Circular Economy Package.
-However, it is not acceptable that recycling remains still on the third position behind landfill and incineration.
+Europe is in the position to become the pioneer of the green economy and to offset the negative externalities of the linear model.
+The ground work to facilitate the transition was laid out by introducing the Circular Economy Package.
+However, it is unacceptable that recycling remains still in the third position, behind landfill and incineration.
 By pushing for higher targets, global recyclability guidelines, ban on landfill and standards on sorting we can change the current state of the affairs.